-For my life insurance agent, my question about increasing my disability insurance policy generated this response:
+My client’s question about increasing their disability insurance policy generated this response:

 It will be a lot of work for a small benefit.

-At first, this response baffled me.
-Obviously, applying for more disability insurance wouldn’t be a lot of work on my part.
-I wouldn’t have to do much besides signing a form and supplying a check.
+This response can be baffling.
+Obviously, applying for more disability insurance wouldn’t be a lot of work.
+You wouldn’t have to do much besides signing a form and supplying a check.

-And I’m not actually sure how much “work” would be required on my agent’s part, either.
+And I’m not actually sure how much “work” would be required on the agent’s part, either.

-After thinking the entire situation through, however, I finally figured out what he meant: It was more work than he was willing to do for the commission he was getting in return.
+What the agent really meant was: It was more work than he was willing to do for the commission he was getting in return.